ICS 314 is a fast-paced immersion into significant software engineering concepts and technologies. It incorporates the following themes:

 Software engineering technologies.
-You will explore with a variety of technologies including: the IntelliJ Idea integrated development environment, the Jasmine testing framework, the git configuration management system, GitHub project hosting, the Semantic UI user interface framework, and the Meteor web application framework.
+You will explore with a variety of technologies including: the IntelliJ Idea integrated development environment, the git configuration management system, the GitHub project hosting, the Semantic UI user interface framework, and the Meteor web application framework.

 Design.
 You will gain experience with a variety of design domains, including user interface design, application design, data design, security design, and requirements design.

 Quality Assurance.
 The course presents quality assurance concepts from coding standards to testing to automated tools such as ESLint to software review.

 Professional development.
 The course will help you establish and/or improve your “professional online persona”.
 This includes: (a) a professional portfolio web site like those at ICS Portfolios; (b) a set of publicly available software projects in which you have participated; (c) a set of well-written technical essays; and (d) participation in professional networking sites such as LinkedIn and TechHui.

 Technical writing/WI Focus.
 The course will help you develop effective strategies for writing, to use and value writing as a tools for learning, and to learn to write in an appropriate manner for software engineering.
 You will do a substantial amount of writing for this course, well over 16 pages or 4,000 words, and you must adequately complete all writing assignments in order to pass the course with a grade of D or better.
 For these reasons, ICS 314 is designated as a writing intensive course.

 Open source software engineering.
 You will learn some of the fundamental issues involved in successfully developing open source software, as well as the many professional benefits of developing open source software as a student.